RyanbowZ/Google-Summer-of-Code/README.md

 For users who prefers UX interactions, the app also provides access by UX.
 The user interface will be invoked directly using command \`/ai-programmer\`, which will open a contexutal bar for users to set their configurations.
 After the configurations are set and ready, users can progress to other functions.

 The friendly user interface implemented using RC app engine's ui-kit allows interactive operations on all features and functions provided by the ai programmer.
-All manipulation opereations can be seen in the video:
+All UX manipulation opereations can be seen in the video: